Educational Transformation

 Downloadable PDF

-Getting Started With Hybrid Learning: A teacher guideThis document provides some practical advice and guidance for educators faced with the challenge of having to deal with students learning from home and in classroom settings due to the requirements for self-isolation during the pandemic response.
-The guide contains a six-step framework that can be used to guide the […]
+Getting Started With Hybrid Learning: A teacher guideThis document provides some practical advice and guidance for educators faced with the challenge of having to deal with students learning from home and in […]

 Read more